ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 Statistical call-stack sampling periodically interrupts the application at regular intervals using operating system interrupts.
-Sampling is typically less numerically accurate and specific, but allows the target program to run nearly at full speed.
+Sampling is typically less numerically accurate and specific, but the target program runs at nearly full speed.
 In contrast to the data derived from binary instrumentation, the resulting data is not exact but is instead a statistical approximation.
 However, sampling often provides a more accurate picture of the application